doctorwidget/volta/doc/friend.rst

                                :roles #{:volta.db/admin}})
     ;#<WriteResult {"serverUsed": "127.0.0.1:27017", "ok":1, "n":0}>

+Note that we choose the name *auth_users* for the collection, rather than the more-Clojuriffic *auth-users*.
+Under the hood, Mongo is all about JavaScript, and dashes are not legal in variable names in JavaScript.
+The Monger wrapper we're using will elegantly protect you from that issue as long as you stay in a Clojure environment.
+But if you ever want to go into a genuine Mongo shell (as opposed to using Monger in a Clojure REPL), you will be better off with underscores instead of dashes.
+Since Clojure works fine with either convention, we choose to take the route of lowest possible future hassle, and use underscores instead of dashes.

 However, we do need each username to be unique, just like the ``_id`` is.
 Fortunately, Monger lets us declare a *unique index* on any field.